 Blokarting (aka land yachting) is an exciting way to cruise across the beaches of Bundoran.
 It involves sitting in a beach buggy with a sail and flying down the wide-open beaches of Donegal.
 Whew!
 Talk about exhilarating.

 Bundoran is also the perfect place to catch some killer waves—it’s recognized as the surfing capital of Ireland!
-Surfing on land or the ocean are high adventure fun, and definitely two of the coolest things to do in Donegal.
+Surfing on land or the ocean are high adventure fun, and definitely two of the coolest things to do in Donegal

 It’s always fun to live out a legend, and one of the most famous of all of Ireland's tourist attractions is the Blarney Stone.
 Just a simple kiss and you could be rewarded with the gift of gab.
 Who doesn’t want that?
 After you’re done hanging upside down and planting one on a slab of limestone, explore all the nooks and crannies of 15th-century Blarney Castle.
 The castle is awesome, and the surrounding gardens are fantastic.

-Pro tip: Another must-do in Ireland is visiting the Foynes Flying Boat Museum, in County Limerick The Irish coffee was invented here—and if you haven’t had an Irish coffee in Ireland, then what are you doing??
+Pro tip: Another must-do in Ireland is visiting the Foynes Flying Boat Museum, in County Limerick Irish coffee was invented here—and if you haven’t had Irish coffee in Ireland, then what are you doing??

 --